smitesh-sutaria/edge-desktop-virtualization/device-plugins-for-kubernetes/README.md

-# Device Plugin for MaverikFlats
+# Device Plugins for Kubernetes to realize desktop virtualization

 ## Table of Contents
 - [Overview](#overview)